vercel-solutions/next-workshop-app-dir/snippets/comparison/managing head.md

 # Managing head
-In the pages directory, the next/head React component is used to manage <head> HTML elements such as title and meta .
-In the app directory, next/head is replaced with a new head.js special file.
+In the pages directory, the next/head React component is used to manage <head> HTML elements such as title and meta.
+In the app directory, next/head is replaced with a new meta object defined in a segment.

 ## Before
 ```jsx